Efficient and Compact Representations of Some Non-Canonical Prefix-Free Codes: Near-Optimal Alphabetic Codes

-\begin{theorem} Given a probability distribution over an alphabet of $\sigma$ characters, we can build an alphabetic prefix code whose expected codeword length is at most a factor of \(1 + \Oh{1 / \sqrt{\log \sigma}}\) more than optimal and store it in $\Oh{\sigma / \log^c \sigma}$ bits, for any constant $c$, such that we can encode and decode any character in constant time $\Oh{c}$. \end{theorem}
+\begin{theorem} Given a probability distribution over an alphabet of $\sigma$ symbols, we can build an alphabetic prefix-free code whose expected codeword length is at most a factor of \(1 + \Oh{1 / \sqrt{\log \sigma}}\) more than optimal and store it in $\Oh{\sigma / \log^c \sigma}$ bits, for any constant $c$, such that we can encode and decode any symbol in constant time $\Oh{c}$. \end{theorem}